 I’ll let that sink in for a bit before we talk again.

-In the meantime, if you found that helpful and would like to take your relationship to a new level – go check out my book for couples “Happy Again” here, and grab your copy today.
+In the meantime, if you found that helpful and would like to take your relationship to a new level – go check out my book for couples “Keeping The Fire Burning” here, and grab your copy today.